ISSA Nutritionist Study Guide

 Taurine

-This nonessential amino acid works to play a major role in the brain tissues, functioning of the nervous tissues, regulation of blood pressure, and the transport of electrolytes across the cell membrane.
+This nonessential amino acid plays a major role in the brain tissues, the functioning of the nervous tissues, regulating blood pressure, and transporting electrolytes across the cell membrane.

 Threonine